MAziz-6/budget_tool/README.md

     # Add your own rules here...
 ]
 ```
+### Debugging Invisible Data

+If you see transactions in your CSV but not in the "Deep Dive" tab, it is usually because of a date mismatch or positive/negative sign issue.

+1. Scroll to the bottom of the **Account Deep Dive** tab.
+2. Expand **"🛠️ Developer Tools / Debugger"**.
+3. This panel will tell you exactly how many rows are being filtered out by the date slider vs. category filters.

 ## 📤 Exporting Data

 Go to the **"Exports"** tab in the dashboard to download: